 One of our favorite Dominican phrases says “to contemplate and to share with others the fruits of contemplation.”
 To contemplate is to listen at a very deep part of yourself, so that you experience the presence of God in a profound way.
-Dominicans share with others what comes to us when we listen at that deep level.
+Dominicans share with others what comes to our hearts and minds when we listen at that deep, intimate level.

-Prayer draws us more deeply into the heart of God and alerts us to the needs of people around us, the needs of the world and the cry of the poor.
-In prayer, we experience the mystery of God, the call to conversion of heart, and in prayer we seek God’s guidance for our lives.
+Prayer, or our contemplation of God and God’s goodness, draws us more deeply into the heart of God and alerts us to the needs of people around us, the needs of the world, and the cry of the poor.
+In prayer, we experience the mystery of God, the call to conversion of heart, and in prayer, we seek God’s guidance for our lives.

-More than 800 years ago, St. Dominic recognized that a strong spiritual life and a sound relationship with God are necessary to live an active life rooted in the Gospel.
-Whether we are praying together the Liturgy of the Hours, in quiet meditation, enjoying a solitary moment alone, or participating in Eucharist together, our prayer inspires and sustains us for the journey.
+St. Dominic recognized that a strong spiritual life and a sound relationship with God are necessary to live an active life rooted in the Gospel.
+Whether we are praying together the Liturgy of the Hours, in quiet meditation, enjoying a solitary moment alone, or participating in the Eucharist together, our prayer inspires and sustains us for the journey.

 St. Dominic called the members of his community to go out into the world and spread the Gospel.
 Community life for the Dominican is a place where companionship, support and prayer, serve to refresh and ground us for service.
-Shared prayer, shared hopes, dreams and struggles form the bonds of community for us.
+Shared prayer and a shared mission help to form the bonds of community for us.

 We share a common call to spread the Gospel of Jesus Christ.
 St. Peter encouraged us to “place our gifts at the service of one another” (1 Peter 4:10) so our call is expressed in many different ways and in many different ministries depending on each Sister’s individual gifts.
 The ministry of the Dominican Sisters of Peace is to bring God’s peace to the world in need.
 In all of our ministries, we frequently describe our call this way: to be peace, build peace and preach peace.